 The PTA account charged for a payroll payment depends upon the type of employee being paid and the type of payment.
 Payments are allocated to an Expenditure Type using logic determined by the combination of the payroll earn codes used for the payment and the job classification code (JCC) associated with the employee's job record in PeopleSoft.
 For details, refer to Resource: Job Classification Codes (JCCs) Mapped to Salary Expenditure Type Codes.

 Expenditure Type Codes drive the fringe benefit rate charged on the payment and the description of expense on OBI Consolidated Expenditure Reporting (CER) dashboard reports.

-Regular salary payments are allocated to the PTA indicated on the employee's Oracle Labor Schedule.
+Regular salary payments are allocated to the PTA indicated on the employee's Oracle Financials labor schedule.
 The Expenditure Type Code, and associated fringe benefit rate, is automatically applied based upon the combination of the payroll earn codes and employee's JCC.

 Overtime payments are allocated to a PTA using the same logic as indicated above for salaried and hourly employee types.
 Overtime payments receive an Expenditure Type Code specific to overtime.

 Payments for items that are not regular salary or regular hours are allocated to the PTA indicated on the payment request.
 Most payments receive the Expenditure Type Code, and associated fringe benefit rate, associated with the employee's regular job.
 Exceptions are payroll payments that are not considered part of base wages, such as bonus and housing payments, or payments charged directly to a benefits pool, such as vacation, disability or workers' compensation related to an illness and severance.